 If you choose to drink alcohol:

-- If you drink alcohol while taking anti-depressants you could be more likely to experience a 'blackout' where you cannot remember parts of the night.
-It could also make you feel more drunk from smaller amounts of alcohol than you normally would.
-Alcohol can affect your mood and mayinterfere with the effects of anti-depressents in stabalising your mood.
+- If you drink alcohol while taking anti-depressants (or other similar types of medication) you could be more likely to experience a 'blackout' where you cannot remember parts of the night.
+It could also make you feel drunk from smaller amounts of alcohol.
+Alcohol can affect your mood and may interfere with the effects of anti-depressants in stabilising your mood.

-For more information about the risks of mixing alchol with other drugshead to the 'mixing substances' page here: http://bit.ly/1GqOape.
-Remember alcohol makes using most other drugs risky so try to avoid alcohol if you are planning to use other substances.
+- Alcohol makes taking most other drugs risky so try to avoid alcohol if you are planning to use other substances.

 There are laws against drinking and driving which you can find out more about here: http://bit.ly/1zV3O40

-Despite being psychoactive, alcohol is exempt from The Psychoactive Substances Act.
+Despite being psychoactive, alcohol is exempt from The Psychoactive Substances Act 2016.